devareus/Eclectic-Token-Sniper/README.md

 *To obtain your Telegram API credentials follow the instructions here: [https://core.telegram.org/api/obtaining_api_id](https://core.telegram.org/api/obtaining_api_id). **Use at your own risk as whether Telegram allows this kind of use is a bit of a grey area and they could ban you forever from their service***

+-  TelegramSilenceChatsList: Set to true if you don't want to see the list of Telegram channels or groups you're connected to, each time that you start the bot
  -   TelegramListenerConfigurations: This a list of rules for sniping tokens from Telegram channels.
 For each rule you can set:
 		- RuleName: A name for this rule, for your reference
-		- ChannelName: The name of the channel to listen to for this rule.
-You must already be a member of the channel
+		- ChatId: The *username* (the part after *t.me/* URLs, for public ones) or the numerical ID (for private ones) of the channel/group to listen to for this rule.
+You must already be a member of the channel/group.
+You can obtain these from the list shown when you start the Telegram sniper
+		- AdminsOnly: Enable it to only get addresses from messages of the admins of the chat
+		- IgnoreBots: Usually necessary if using the previous option, as bots are normally admins and you don't want to buy a token when a bot mentions a user that has a token address in his name
+		- SolveMathExpressions: Enable to solve math expressions in the messages when searching for contract addresses.
+For example, 0xae13d(4+5)89daC2f0dEbFf460aC112a837C89BAa7cd would be solved into 0xae13d989daC2f0dEbFf460aC112a837C89BAa7cd
+		- IgnoreBlankSpace: Enable to ignore all blank space when searching for contract addresses.
+This helps with addresses split across several lines
 		- RequiredText: All these words or expressions need to be present in a message for it to be parsed in search of a token address
 		- ExcludeText: If any of these words or expressions is present in a message, it will be ignored and not used for snipping
 		- ParametersSet: The set of parameters for this rule (see the [Parameters Sets](#parameters-sets) section above).
 The default one will be used if none is specified